tracingsummit/tracingsummit.github.io/ts/2023/lttng.md

 ---
 layout: page
-title: "LTTng: The peril of user-space tracing"
+title: "LTTng: The perils of user-space tracing"
 ---

 ## Abstract